Home » Reviews

 Goldie’s reviews of Prince’s albums from his years contracted to Warner Brothers (1978 to 1996).
-His commercially and artistically most successful period, the relationship with the record label produced no less than 18 albums and the highest recording contract to that moment, turned sour in 1993 and reached a public and acrimonious end in 1996.
+His commercially and artistically most successful period, the relationship with the record label produced no less than 18 albums and earned the highest recording contract to that moment, turned sour in 1993 and reached a public and acrimonious end in 1996.
 The arrangement left the ownership of those recordings and the control of the output in the hands of the label, and his joint venute with Warner Bros., Paisley Park Records, closed down.
 The ensuing feud would consume Prince well into his later career and he would distrust the industry so much vowed never again sign a multi-album deal with a record company.

 Warner Bros.
 Records (1996)

 The title says it all.
 Prince’s animosity towards his relationship with Warner Brothers is laid bare in this electric album.
 Sadly, it is almost impossible to ever find even die-hard Prince /Prince love symbol fans to publicly champion it, those who don’t clearly don’t appreciate Prince at his rawest.
 There is nothing disorderly about it.